Kotak (band): Early years

-Kotak was formed by vocalist Julia Angelia "Pare" Lepar, bassist Prinzes "Icez" Amanda, guitarist Mario "Cella" Marcella, and drummer Haposan "Posan" Haryanto Tobing on 27 September 2004 after they won TV7 (Indonesia)'s "The Dream Band" 2004 talent competition.
+Kotak was formed by vocalist Julia Angelia "Pare" Lepar, bassist Prinzes "Icez" Amanda, guitarist Mario "Cella" Marcella, drummer Haposan "Posan" Haryanto Tobing and guitarist Qotrunnada "Qoqo" Fitriana on 27 September 2004 after they won TV7 (Indonesia)'s "The Dream Band" 2004 talent competition.
 At the audition they met Dody Isnaini, a bassist from Kahitna, who became their producer.
 That year the band started working on their first album, the eponymous Kotak, which was launched under Warner Music Indonesia in 2005.

 Kotak album consists of 10 songs, including "Hilang", "Terbang", "Damai Hati", and "Kau Pilih Dia".
 Three years later, the band released a new album titled Kotak Kedua, that garnered critical acclaim in Indonesia and Malaysia.
 It consists of 12 songs, including hits such as "Beraksi", "Masih Cinta" and "Tinggalkan Saja".
 The third album Energi was released in 2010, the record Energi Repackage in 2011 and the group's fifth album Terbaik in 2012 followed by KFC Adu Bintang in 2013.

 Formation changes

 In 2007, vocalist Pare and bassist Icez left the band.
 Shortly thereafter, the lead vocalist's position was filled by a female singer Tantri Syalindri, and Swasti "Chua" Sabdastantri replaced Icez on bass.
 The band members changed once more after their drummer, Posan, left in 2011.
 The band released a second successful album titled Kotak Kedua in 2008.
 A piece of it was converted into a ringback tone which has been downloaded more than a million times as of 2013. ("Energi: Tendangan Dari Langit", "Energy: Kicks from the Sky").

 In 2009, the band won "Best Rock Band/Group" and "Best Rock Album" at the 2009 Anugerah Musik Indonesia.
 They also won "Best Duo/Group Newcomer" at the 2009 Anugerah Planet Muzik, and "Most Favorite Breakthrough Artist" at the 2009 MTV Indonesia Awards.
 In the end of the year, Kotak released its new single, "Pelan-Pelan Saja," which was included in their third album, Energi, released in November 2010.

 In 2011, Kotak teamed up with Simple Plan to record a new version of their song, "Jet Lag".
 The band has performed in many countries.
-The Jakarta Post stated: "One of Indonesia’s most loved rock bands, Kotak, has just released its Best album, containing nine of the most popular tracks from the band’s previous albums, three new songs and a bonus track."
-The song “Jet Lag”, produced with Canadian pop-punk band Simple Plan, is also available in this album.
+The Jakarta Post stated: "One of Indonesia's most loved rock bands, Kotak, has just released its Best album, containing nine of the most popular tracks from the band's previous albums, three new songs and a bonus track."
+The song "Jet Lag", produced with Canadian pop-punk band Simple Plan, is also available in this album.
 The album has sold 200,000 copies.